JasperFx/marten/docs/configuration/hostbuilder.md

 1. Resolve a `StoreOptions` object from the initial `AddMarten()` configuration
 2. Apply all registered `IConfigureMarten` services to alter that `StoreOptions` object
+3. Apply all registered `IAsyncConfigureMarten` services to alter that `StoreOptions` object
-3. Reads the `IHostEnvironment` for the application if it exists to try to determine the main application assembly and paths for generated code output
+4. Reads the `IHostEnvironment` for the application if it exists to try to determine the main application assembly and paths for generated code output
-4. Attaches any `IInitialData` services that were registered in the IoC container to the `StoreOptions` object
+5. Attaches any `IInitialData` services that were registered in the IoC container to the `StoreOptions` object
-5. *Finally*, Marten builds a new `DocumentStore` object using the now configured `StoreOptions` object
+6. *Finally*, Marten builds a new `DocumentStore` object using the now configured `StoreOptions` object

 This model is comparable to the .Net `IOptions` model.